cayennes/wanikani-minder/README.md

 3. Set BASE_URL to the ngrok url (with trailing slash) and run `lein ring server-headless`
 4. Go to the ngrok url, set up a goal

+### unit tests

+There aren't yet much in the way of unit tests (that would be great to fix) but what there is can be run with

+    $ lein test

 ### running on heroku

 * create an app on heroku, with a postgres db